THOMASELOVE/431-classes-2024/projectA/plan_checklist.md

 3. The title (without the subtitle) describes the work effectively on its own.
 4. The author(s) name(s) appears in the HTML correctly.
 5. The date is properly formatted (as, for instance, 2024-09-24) under the word PUBLISHED or MODIFIED in the HTML.
-6. There is a table of contents which appears in the HTML and has exactly 14 sections, whose names match those used in the Proposal Template.
+6. There is a table of contents which appears in the HTML and has exactly 14 sections, whose names match those used in the Project A Plan Template.

 ### Element C. (Plan Section 1.
 R Packages)